jmbost20/March-Madness/README.md

 # March Madness- ML Clustering and EDA
-*reference .ipynb for relevant code
+* reference .ipynb for relevant code

-## Overview
+### Overview (TL:dr)
-Use historic data on March Madness games from 1985-2016 to explore occurrences of lower seed teams winning in March Madness.
+* Use historic data on March Madness games from 1985-2016 to explore occurrences of lower seed teams winning in March Madness.
 This includes using EDA to visualize the frequency and time periods, as well as using Clustering to predict, when the lower seed team will win based on a variety of variables

+* Did X

+# Project Information

+## Abstract
+* XXX

+## Motivation

+## Dataset Information

-## Data Import
+### Data Import
 * Finding Data from
 * Importing the Data and showing the